-For the year ending August 31, 2022, the board met for four regularly scheduled two-day meetings.
-In addition, trustees conducted board business at both regularly scheduled and ad hoc meetings on 35 other days.
-Trustees attended a number of virtual events, webcasts and educational sessions.
+For the year ending August 31, 2023, the board met for four regularly scheduled two-day meetings and one one-day meeting.
+The attendance rate was 85 per cent.

+In addition, trustees conducted board business at both regularly scheduled and ad hoc meetings on 24 other days.
+Trustees attended several events and educational sessions.